vadimv/server-components/README.md

 ### Application and server's configuration

-See the ``rsp.AppConfig`` class for an application configuration's details.
+Provide an instance of the ``rsp.AppConfig`` class as the parameter to the ``config`` method of an ``App`` object.

-A web server's ``rsp.jetty.JettyServer`` class constructor accepts parameters providing the application's web context base path as well as an optional static resources' handler and a TLS/SSL connection's configuration.
+A web server's ``rsp.jetty.JettyServer`` class constructor accepts parameters like the application's web context base path, an optional static resources' handler and a TLS/SSL connection's configuration.

 ### Logging